CHAPTER ONE

 The Other Observances of the Jews

-1 But again their scruples concerning meats, and their superstition relating to the sabbath and the vanity of their circumcision and the dissimulation of their fasting and new moons, I do not suppose you need to learn from me, are ridiculous and unworthy of any consideration.
+1 But again, their scruples concerning meats, and their superstition touching the sabbath, and the vanity of their circumcision, and the dissimulation of their fasting and new moons, I suppose thou needest not to learn from me, for they are ridiculous and unworthy of any consideration.

-2 For of the things created by God for the use of man to receive some as created well, but to decline others as useless and superfluous, is not this impious?
+2 For to receive some of the things formed by God for the use of man as well formed, but to refuse others as useless and superfluous, is not this impious?

-3 And again to lie against God, as if He forbad us to do any good thing on the sabbath day, is not this profane?
+3 And again, to lie against God, as though He forbade us to do any good thing on the sabbath day, is not this profane?

-4 Again, to vaunt the mutilation of the flesh as a token of election as though for this reason they were particularly beloved by God, is not this ridiculous?
+4 Again, to boast of the mutilation of the flesh as a token of election, as though for this cause they were especially beloved of God, is not this ridiculous?

-5 And to watch the stars and the moon and to keep the observance of months and of days, and to distinguish the arrangements of God and the changes of the seasons according to their own impulses, making some into festivals and others into times of mourning, who would regard this as an exhibition of godliness and not much more of folly?
+5 And to watch the stars and the moon, and to observe months and days, and to distinguish the dispensations of God and the changes of the seasons according unto their own desires, making some into feasts and others into times of mourning, who would account this an exhibition of godliness, and not rather of folly?

-6 That the Christians are right therefore in holding aloof from the common silliness and error of the Jews and from their excessive fussiness and pride, I consider that thou hast been sufficiently instructed; but as regards the mystery of their own religion, expect not that thou canst be instructed by man.
+6 That the Christians are right, therefore, in holding aloof from the common vanity and deceit, and from the meddlesomeness and pride of the Jews, I account that thou hast been sufficiently instructed; but concerning the mystery of their own religion, expect not that thou canst be instructed by man.

 CHAPTER FIVE